swimlane/angular-data-table/README.md

 # data-table

 A data-table for AngularJS that doesn't suck.
 Its ES6, fast, and awesome.

-Only supports evergreen browsers.
+Only supports evergreen browsers and 1.4.x Angular.

 ## Features